Law Firms

 Source: Petosevic, Belgrade, Serbia

-Legal basis is the new Trademark Law in force since December 24th, 2009 with the amendments in force as of February 7, 2013.
+Legal basis is the Serbian Trademark Law in force since February 1, 2020.

 Serbia is a member of the Madrid Agreement and the Madrid Protocol.